httpland/http-router/README.md

 `URLRouter` provides routing between URLs and handlers.

-URL routes accepts the `URLPattern API` as is.
+It accepts the `URLPattern API` as is.
 This means that various url patterns can be matched.

 ```ts
 import { URLRouter } from "https://deno.land/x/http_router@$VERSION/mod.ts";